When using an existing dashboard within your LogScale instance, you can

 remind you by whom or for what the link will be used.

-in the dialog under the URL column.
+Once created, the link is added in the dialog under the

-Click on the link to copy it.
+click Copy link to copy

 You can now use the copied link either in the web browser of a computer